Samarjeetkumarsingh/website/index.md

 published: true
 ---

-**I write about Education, Exams, & Learning from my journey along the way**.
+**I write about Education system, Exams, Math, Materials Engineering, & Learning from my journey along the way**.

 The idea and implementation of [**TestUrSelf**](https://www.testurself.in){:target="_blank"} is the brainchild of me.
 I secured **AIR-7** from Metallurgical Engineering in GATE 2016 in my first attempt.
 I come from a very humble background where getting education is dream for thousands.
 I cleared **IIT-JEE** with very limited resources. <br> However, due to not getting any good streams, I opted for **IIIT-Allahabad**.